curtmorgan3/fight_or_fright_v2/README.md

 [Play Now!](http://fight-orfright.surge.sh)

-This is Version 2 of Fight or Fright, version one can be found here: https://github.com/curtmorgan3/fight_or_fright
+This is Version 2 of Fight or Fright, Version 1 can be found here: https://github.com/curtmorgan3/fight_or_fright

 Version 2 is a complete rework of the game to make it faster and more stable.
 It's written in ES6 JavaScript, with Babel and Webpack used to compile for the browser.